Equivalence after extension and Schur coupling for Fredholm operators on Banach spaces: Introduction

 In view of \Cref{T:EAEfredholm}\ref{T:EAEfredholm2}, the former set can alternatively be written as

-These sets are useful in our investigation because they allow us to express the statement that EAE and SC are equivalent for every pair of Fredholm operators of index $k\in\Z$ on~$\cX$ and~$\cY$, respectively, in the concise form $\opSC_k(\cX,\cY) = \opEAE_k(\cX,\cY)$, where we note that the inclusion $\opSC_k(\cX,\cY)\subseteq \opEAE_k(\cX,\cY)$ is always true because SC implies EAE.
+These sets are useful in our investigation because they allow us to express the statement that EAE and SC are equivalent for every pair of Fredholm operators of index~$k$ on~$\cX$ and~$\cY$, respectively, in the concise form $\opSC_k(\cX,\cY) = \opEAE_k(\cX,\cY)$, where we note that the inclusion $\opSC_k(\cX,\cY)\subseteq \opEAE_k(\cX,\cY)$ is always true because SC implies EAE.

 Using this notation, we can state easily two important results that motivated our work.
-First, Bart, Gohberg, Kaashoek and Ran~\cite{BGKR05} showed that the answer to \Cref{Q:BT} is always affirmative for Fredholm operators of index~$0$.
+First, the answer to \Cref{Q:BT} is always affirmative for Fredholm operators of index~$0$ (see \cite[Theorem~3]{BT92b} and \cite[Theorem~5]{BGKR05}).
 In the above notation, this simply means that